cormierconnorc/SnysServer/README.md

 #Snys Server

 The server-side component of the Snys app, written in Haskell.
+Still in development.

+##Setting up Snys

 Depends on hdbc-odbc, smtps-gmail, happstack-server, and aeson packages from Hackage.
+Create a `credentials.txt` file similar to the example provided to take advantage of the Snys server's email functionality.
+Also, edit the server address at the top of SnysServer.hs to set the address linked to in verification emails.
+This solution is only temporary, but it is necessary in this version

 ##Snys API Documentation